Hawaii Employers' Mutual Insurance Company Data Breach

 - If filed and successful, a class action lawsuit could provide consumers with money for any harm resulting from the HEMIC breach.

-HEMIC Data Breach?: Lawsuit Investigation
+HEMIC Data Breach: Lawsuit Investigation

-Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed in light of the potential HEMIC data breach.
+Attorneys working with ClassAction.org are looking into whether a class action lawsuit can be filed in light of the HEMIC data breach.

 As part of their investigation, they need to hear from individuals who may have had their information exposed in the incident, including HEMIC policyholders.

-Potential HEMIC Security Incident: What Happened?
+HEMIC Security Incident: What Happened?

 HEMIC, which works with businesses of all sizes across an array of industries, covers nearly 7,000 businesses and 75,000 workers.
 In addition to workers’ compensation insurance, it offers commercial insurance products and temporary disability insurance.